-In the 1950's, Yorktown was modified with the addition of an angled deck to better operate jet aircraft in her role as an attack carrier (CVA).
-In 1958, YORKTOWN was designated an anti-submarine aircraft carrier (CVS), and would later earn 5 battle stars for service off Vietnam (1965-1968).
+In the 1950s, YORKTOWN was modernized to operate jet aircraft as an attack carrier (CVA).
+In 1957, she was re-designated an anti-submarine aircraft carrier (CVS), and would later earn 5 battle stars for service off Vietnam (1965-68).
 The ship also recovered the Apollo 8 astronauts and capsule (December 1968).
-YORKTOWN was decommissioned in 1970 and placed in reserve; and in 1975, was towed from Bayonne, NJ to Charleston to become the centerpiece of Patriots Point Naval and Maritime Museum.
+YORKTOWN was decommissioned in 1970 and placed in reserve.

 In 1975, this historic ship was towed from Bayonne, NJ to Charleston to become the centerpiece of Patriots Point Naval & Maritime Museum.

 Take a ride to the moon and back inside the Apollo 8 capsule while listening to actual radio communication and watching video recorded during the mission.

 Your support cultivates a unique learning environment that connects generations.
 We’re celebrating America’s history and its heroes to inspire freedom, patriotism, leadership and service.
 We’re funders of a one-of-a-kind, world class experience that’s more than a museum.
 Donate today to help enhance our museum and preserve our fleet.Learn More

 |Length:||872 feet (1943) 888 feet (1956)|

 |Range:||14,000 nautical miles at 13 knots|

 |Armament:||(circa 1944) 12 X 5 in/38 cal guns (127 mm), 68 X 40mm 917 quad mounts, 61 X 20mm (single); (circa 1968): 4 X 5 in/38 cal (127mm)|